-2021 Salaries
+2022 Salaries

 Our NEOs each receive a base salary to compensate them for services rendered to our company.
 The base salary payable to each NEO is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
 Our board and compensation committee may adjust base salaries from time to time in their discretion.
-For fiscal year 2021, Dr. Kirn's base salary was \$570,000, Mr. Moretti's base salary was \$435,00 and Ms. Janke's base salary was \$385,000.
+For fiscal year 2022, Dr. Kirn's base salary was \$585,000, Dr. Kamal's base salary was \$475,000 (effective as of his promotion in September 2022, prior to such date it was \$450,000) and Mr. Moretti's base salary was \$450,225.

-2021 Bonuses
+2022 Bonuses

-We maintain an annual performance-based cash bonus program in which each of our NEOs participated in 2021.
+We maintain an annual performance-based cash bonus program in which each of our NEOs participated in 2022.
 Each NEO's target bonus is expressed as a percentage of base salary which can be achieved by meeting company goals at target level.
-The 2021 annual bonuses for Dr. Kirn, Mr. Moretti and Ms. Janke were targeted at 50%, 40% and 40%, respectively, of their respective base salaries earned from January 1, 2021 through December 31, 2021.
+The 2022 annual bonuses for Dr. Kirn, Dr. Kamal and Mr. Moretti were targeted at 50%, 45% (effective as of Dr. Kamal's promotion in September 2022, prior to such date it was 40%) and 40%, respectively, of their respective base salaries earned from January 1, 2022 through December 31, 2022.
 Our board of directors has historically reviewed these target percentages to ensure they are adequate, but does not follow a formula.
 Instead, our board of directors set these rates based on each NEO's experience in their role with us and the level of responsibility held by the NEO, which we believe directly correlates to their ability to influence corporate results.